- Partnership for Prescription Assistance (PPA). Information about a service that helps qualifying patients without prescription

 - Together Rx Access.
 Information about a savings card for eligible individuals and families to receive a discount on prescription products.
 The Together Rx Access Card is sponsored by several pharmaceutical companies, and it is accepted at many pharmacies nationwide and in Puerto Rico.

 - Note: Prescription assistance may also be available from your local government emergency services or health services program.
-The booklet Paying for Prescription Drugs (2010) describes assistance available in Washington state; similar assistance is available in other states.

 - Centers for Disease Control and Prevention (CDC).